Christopher Ciccone: Personal life

 Ciccone was openly gay.
 He stated that Madonna outed him in her interview with The Advocate in 1991.
 Their relationship became strained when she married English film director Guy Ritchie in 2000.
 According to Ciccone, he did not get along with Ritchie, who he claimed is homophobic.
 "It was...very apparent at the wedding in Scotland, just in the way that his friends made their toast with his gay references.
 I mean had it been any other word, you know Jew or a black person...anyone would find if [sic] offensive and I have a thick skin", said Ciccone.
 However, Ciccone's biggest rift with Madonna was over money.
 In addition, Madonna appointed a different director and choreographer, Jamie King, for her Drowned World Tour 2001 and did not tell Ciccone.
 During an interview with CBS News in 2012, Ciccone indicated they had patched things up, saying "Our relationship is fine as far as I'm concerned".
 He also told The Evening Standard, "We are in contact with each other".

 Ciccone befriended actress Farrah Fawcett and they bonded over their love of art.
 They attended Vanity Fair's Oscar party together in 2002.
 Ciccone married British actor Ray Thacker in 2016.

 Death

 Ciccone died on October 4, 2024, in Petoskey, Michigan at age 63 from pancreatic cancer, according to a statement from his family.
 On October 6, Madonna dedicated a lengthy Instagram post to him saying, "I admired him [...]
 We found our way back to each other.
 I did my best to keep him alive as long as possible.
 He was in so much pain towards the end [...]
 There will never be anyone like him".
+Her 2026 album Confessions II includes the song "Fragile", which serves as a raw, emotional eulogy and homage to Ciccone, with lyrics addressing their shared childhood, public estrangement following his 2008 tell-all memoir, and their ultimate reconciliation on his deathbed.